-It could be noticed here that all of my devices need the source of energy – no matter it is from being charged or using a battery.
-And in this case, my speaker worked long hours because of the battery and that’s also because.
+You can see that all of my devices need the source of energy – no matter it is from being charged or using a battery.
+And in this case, my speaker worked long hours because of the battery and that’s also because Bluetooth uses less energy than WiFi.
 These days the low energy technology as known as ‘Bluetooth Low Energy’ – BLE has small usage of energy.
 It is so little that one small device can last several years with a coin battery.

 Okay, we have come this far.
 Both Bluetooth and WiFi have advantages and disadvantages.
 So, which one should we use?

 Who can send and receive more information? 💪

 It was time to go home.
 I walked out of my office and headed to the train station.
 While walking there, I looked at my smartwatch to see how many steps I had walked that day.
 What I saw was the number of steps, the distance, the number of stairs, the heart rate, and the calories I had burned so far.
 Those were just small numbers that were sent to my smartwatch via Bluetooth – no photos nor moving pictures.
 That’s because Bluetooth has limitations in sending and receiving information.